sortile/.github/.github/PULL_REQUEST_TEMPLATE/bugfix.md

 ## Affected features
 - [ ] {{ Add a list of all features touched by this PR and describe how the fix corrects their buggy behavior }}

+## Side quests
+- {{ If, during the development of the fix, you identify any issues that may need improvement but are unrelated to the current work, please list them here.
+You can include a description, a link to a Notion page, etc. The goal is to raise awareness of the issue so we can evaluate how to prioritize it }}

 ## Links of interest
 - [Project]({{ Link to the project's Notion page }})
 - [Proposal]({{ Link to the accepted proposal in Notion }})